 - Finally, I chose to let go.
 I had to stop reliving the past and start living.
 When the old thoughts and emotions crept up, I chose to let them go immediately.
 My toddler used to cherish scraps she found on the floor – tiny corners of paper, thread, little crumbs.
 The second I would try to wrestle one of those crumbs from her fist…THIS IS SPARTAAAAA!
 But if she understood I was taking her crumb to free her hands for a better toy, she’d let go.
 God wants to give us good things in life after divorce.
 But He can’t if our hands are still tightly clenching the past.
 I had to open my hands to be able to accept life after divorce.

 At my parents’ new house in San Antonio – Petey looking a little apprehensive, but enjoying chasing birds in the new backyard

 Wrap It Up

-Learning to embrace life after divorce is never easy, mostly because it requires that you make several challenging choices.
-You have to choose to roll with the punches, to identify the true root of your feelings and actions, and to learn from it, forgive, and let go.
+Learning to embrace life after divorce is never easy.
+This is mostly because it requires that you make several challenging choices.
+You have to choose to roll with the punches, and to identify the true root of your feelings and actions.
+Choose to learn from it, forgive, and let go.
 If you don’t actively choose life, someone else will make the choice for you.
 Of course there’s a season to grieve over loss, but then you must choose to keep living.
 You must choose life.